DigitME2/oee_server/README.md

 ## API

 An external device can change the state of a machine by posting JSON to /api/change-machine-state.
-The payload should be in the format {"machine_id": 1, "machine_state": 0}, where state=0 means the machine has gone down and 1 means back up.
-An activity code can be provided optionally, e.g. "activity_code_id": 1, this must match the database ID of an entry from the activity_code table.
+The payload should be in the format `{"machine_id": 1, "machine_state": 0}`, where state=0 means the machine has gone down and 1 means back up.
+Instead of up/down, a specific activity can be provided instead, e.g. `"activity_code_id": 1`, this must match the database ID of an entry from the activity_code table.

 Note that a machine cannot be set to uptime without a job and this will return a HTTP 400 error.

 An example script using cURL can be found in the example-confs directory